microsoft/factored-segmenter/README.md

 # FactoredSegmenter

-FactoredSegmenter is the unsupervised text tokenizer for machine translation that underlies Microsoft Translator.
+FactoredSegmenter is the unsupervised text tokenizer for machine translation that aims at _factoring shared properties of words_, such as casing or spacing, and underlies Microsoft Translator.
 It encodes tokens in the form `WORDPIECE|factor1|factor2|...|factorN`.
 This encoding syntax is directly understood by the [Marian Neural Machine Translation Toolkit](https://github.com/marian-nmt/marian).
-To use FactoredSegmenter with other toolkits, one must implement a parser for this format, and modify the embedding lookup and, to use factors on the target side, the beam decoder.
+To use FactoredSegmenter with other toolkits, one must implement a parser for this format, modify the embedding lookup and, to use factors on the target side, the beam decoder.
-The term "FactoredSegmenter" refers to both a segmentation library and an encoding of text that aims at _factoring shared properties of words_, such as casing or spacing.
+The term "FactoredSegmenter" refers to both a segmentation library and an encoding of text.

 FactoredSegmenter segments words into subwords, or _word pieces_, using the popular [SentencePiece](https://github.com/google/sentencepiece) library under the hood.
 However, unlike SentencePiece in its common usage, spaces and capitalization are not encoded in the sub-word tokens themselves.
 Instead, spacing and capitalization are encoded in _factors_ that are attached to each token.
 The purpose of this is to allow the sharing of model parameters across all occurences of a word, be it in the middle of a sentence, capitalized at the start of a sentence, at the start of a sentence enclosed in parentheses or quotation marks, or in all-caps in a social-media rant.
 In SentencePiece, these are all distinct tokens, which is less robust.
 For example, this distinction leads to poor translation accuracy for all-caps sentences, which is problematic when translating social-media posts.

-Features:
+#### Features of FactoredSegmenter

  * represents words and tokens as _tuples of factors_ to allow for parameter sharing.
-E.g. spacing and capitalization are separate factors on word pieces;
+E.g. spacing and capitalization are separate factors on word pieces.
+An NMT training tool would form token embeddings by summing or concatenating embeddings of all factors in the factor tuple;
  * infrequent words are represented by _subwords_, aka word pieces, using the SentencePiece library;
- * robust treatment of _numerals_: Each digit is always its own token, in every writing system.
+ * robust treatment of _numerals_: Each digit is always split as its own token, in any writing system.
 We have observed that this reliably fixes a large class of translation errors for numerals, especially when translating between different numeric systems (such as Arabic numbers to Chinese);
  * support for _"phrase fixing,"_ where specific phrases are required to be translated in a very specific way.
 Such constrained translation is achieved with FactoredSegmenter by either replacing such phrases by a fixed token (where a factor is used to distinguish multiple such phrase fixes in a single sentence), or by inserting the desired target translation directly into the encoded source, where factors are used to distinguish the source from the target translation;
- * unknown-character handling: characters not covered by the word-piece vocabulary, fore example rare graphical characters, are encoded by their Unicode character code in a form that a translation system can learn to copy through;
+ * unknown-character handling: characters not covered by the word-piece vocabulary, for example rare Emojis, are encoded by their Unicode character code in a form that a translation system can learn to copy through;
  * round-trippable: allows to fully reconstruct the source sentence from the factored (sub)word representation (with minor exceptions);
  * support of continuous scripts, which have different rules for spacing, and combining marks.

 ## Factors

-Let's pick a random word of recent prominence: "hydroxychloroquine."
-First, observe that whether it occurs at the beginning of the word (where it would normally be capitalized) or within the sentence, or whether it appears after a quotation mark (where it is lower-case but there is no space before it) or not, it is still the same word, and it seems desirable to share parameters across all four cases.
-For example, since "hydroxychloroquine" is a word rarely seen until recently, it may not have been seen frequently enough after a quotation mark to get its own token.
-Hence, in that situation it would not only not share its embedding, but it also may be segmented differently from the other cases.
+Let's randomly pick a word of recent prominence, say "hydroxychloroquine."
+First, observe that whether it occurs at the beginning of the word (where it would normally be capitalized) or within the sentence, or whether it appears after a quotation mark (where it is lower-case but there is no space before it), it is still the same word, and it seems desirable to share embedding parameters across all four cases to some degree.
+Secondly, note that since "hydroxychloroquine" is a word rarely seen until recently, it may not have been seen frequently enough after a quotation mark to get its own token.
+Hence, in that situation it would not only not share its embedding, but it also may be segmented differently altogether from the other cases.

 FactoredSegmenter attempts to remedy this problem by representing each (sub)word as a tuple.
 For example, "hydroxychloroquine" at sentence start would be represented by a tuple that might be written in pseudo-code as